VitorPinheiro29/harry-potter-challenge/frontend/README.md

 ## Run the dev server

 Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-# Run the JSON API

-## Go in 'backend' folder

-cd backend

-## Run the script

-Run `npm start`.
-To access it, navigate to `http://localhost:3000/characters`

 # Running unit tests